Fractional CTO

 Specialization is for insects." — Robert A. Heinlein

-I learned the basics of programming in high school by breaking my father's work computer: a Wang 286 he brought home in 1987.
-It was the first computer in our small town.
+I learned the basics of programming in high school by breaking the Wang 286 my father brought home from work in 1987.
+It was the first computer in Lobos, the small town where we lived.
 It never occurred to me I could make a living out of it.

 Four teenagers in Piazza del Plebiscito, Naples, 1999